zukunft/zukunft.com/docs/llm/pending.md

 create script that lists all global vars and add them to docs/code_object_name_exceptions.md and include the script in the unit tests

-create a script that lists all function that does not jet have at least two unit tests.
-The simple condition is that in src/test/php/unit the function id called '*->function_name(*' between '$test_name = *' and '$t->assert*' or '$this->aaser*' without empty line.
-So loop over the code and collect all function calls after $test_name = up to an empty line.
-All function calls up to $t->assert are considered to have a test.

 find all '&back=' url parameters and list here the prompts to fix these issues by using instead the url_var::BACK prefix

 fix the user type and status export/import round trip: the export writes the type display name under json_fields::TYPE ('type_id', see user::export_json using type_name()) but import_mapper reads json_fields::TYPE_NAME ('type'), so an exported type is silently ignored on import and the guest default fills it (the unit fixture user_import.json only passes because its value "Guest" equals the default); additionally set_type expects the code_id ('guest') while the export writes the name ("Guest"), so even with matching keys the value would not resolve (user_type_list has usr_can_add = false); decide whether the export switches to the code id under the 'type' key (json format change -> minor version raise and db_check upgrade script per docs/llm/versions.md) or the import accepts both; the status has the same name-vs-code-id issue (status_name() exported, usr_sta->id() on import)